 All species of bats found in the UK, great crested newt, hazel dormouse and otter are fully protected as European Protected Species (EPS) under the Conservation of Habitats and Species Regulations 2017 (SI 2017/1012).
-These species, together with water vole, common species of reptile, breeding birds and white-clawed crayfish, are protected under the Wildlife and Countryside Act 1981 (as amended).
+These species, together with water vole, common species of reptile and breeding birds are protected under the Wildlife and Countryside Act 1981 (as amended).
 Badgers are protected under the Protection of Badgers Act 1992.
-Non-native invasive animal species (signal crayfish and Turkish crayfish) are listed under Schedule 9 Part 1 of the Wildlife and Countryside Act 1981 (as amended) and it is an offence to release, or allow the escape of alien species.
-Non-native invasive plant species (Indian balsam, Japanese knotweed and Floating Pennywort) are listed under Schedule 9 Part 2 of the Wildlife and Countryside Act 1981 (as amended) and it is illegal to plant or otherwise cause these species to grow in the wild.
+Non-native invasive plant species (such as Indian balsam) are listed under Schedule 9 Part 2 of the Wildlife and Countryside Act 1981 (as amended) and it is illegal to plant or otherwise cause these species to grow in the wild.